himel2535/ai-model-inventory-manager-client/README.md

 <h4>📌 Project Overview :</h4>

-AI Model Inventory Manager is a React + Express + MongoDB + Firebase powered full-stack application where users can add, update, delete, purchase, and explore AI models.
+AI Model Inventory Manager is a modern full-stack web application built with React.js, Express.js, MongoDB, and Firebase Authentication.
+It allows users to add, edit, delete, purchase, and explore AI models in a secure and responsive environment.

-It helps beginners understand how AI models are stored, categorized & managed in real-world model hubs.
+The platform simulates real-world AI model repositories like Hugging Face, Kaggle, and Model Zoo, providing a hands-on understanding of how AI models are stored, categorized, and managed.
+All sensitive actions are secured both on the frontend and backend using Firebase Authentication and token verification.
+The backend validates Firebase tokens for restricted operations, ensuring that only authorized users can perform CRUD actions or purchases.

+This project demonstrates the integration of frontend and backend technologies, real-time UI updates, and robust security, making it an excellent project for developers looking to learn full-stack development with practical AI model management and secured backend concepts.

 ---